SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 >
 > Eventually I had the opportunity to learn __systems thinking__ from [Jerry Weinberg](https://www.amazon.com/Gerald-M.-Weinberg/e/B000AP8TZ8) and developed the habit of looking at the bigger picture.
+>
+> Below I am listing some example coaching and consulting services we offer:

 ## Informed Consent Workshop

+The best outcomes I've been involved with were both _top down_ and _bottom up_.
+Agility is a greater opportunity and challenge for the entire organization than training sponsors often realize at first.
+Let's get together with a cross section of senior management, HR, developers, and intermediate (e.g. project/program) managers and discuss the likely implications for your organization.

+## Team Retrospective Facilitation

+## Overall Retrospective Facilitation

 ![Coaching Impediments](assets/images/coaching-impediments.jpg){: .align-center width="70%"}

+## Initial Product Backlog Refinement

+## Team Self Designing Workshop

+## Current Architecture Workshop

+## Mob Programming Facilitation